themartiancompany/seamless-transactions-infinite-possibilities-hackaton/README.md

 the Life and DogeOS development work on my
 [X profile](
   https://x.com/truocolo),
-so it's not a big effort to link those related to the hackaton on a dedicated [page]( development-livestreams.md) of this repository.
+yet I've linked those strictly related to the hackaton on a dedicated [page]( development-livestreams.md) of this repository.

+### Presentation video

 The Hackaton terms require me to provide the jury, except than with you know, the code, or I suppose at least part of it, a presentation video for the project.

-### Presentation video

 [![Project's Presentation video](project-presentation-video.gif)]("https://github.com/themartiancompany/seamless-transactions-infinite-possibilities-hackaton/blob/main/project-presentation-video.mp4")